 The effects of climate change on agriculture are being seen all around the world.
 Climate has a significant impact on agriculture.
 The development and production of rops are influenced directly or indirectly by changes in temperature, carbon dioxide (CO2), moisture, water availability, and other factors.
-In addition to contributing to global warming, rising atmospheric CO2 levels are changing the agricultural ecosystem. .
+In addition to contributing to global warming, rising atmospheric CO2 levels are changing the agricultural ecosystem.
 Long term changes in rainfall patterns and uneven temperature zones are expected to have significant negative impact on agriculture, food and water security and increased frequency of droughts and floods (Kinuthia,1997).
 The constraints to the overall expansion of the agricultural industry include comprehending how the weather varies over time and modifying management strategies to produce better harvests.
 Climate sensitivity of agriculture is uncertain because rainfall, temperature, crops and cropping systems, soils and management techniques vary according to the area.
 Compared to the expected changes in temperature and precipitation, the inter annual variability in temperature and precipitation was significantly larger.
 If the expected climate change increases climate variability, agricultural losses could rise.
 Global food production is projected to be directly impacted by climate change.
 A rise in the average seasonal temperature can shorten the growing season for many crops, lowering their final yield.
 Warming will have an immediate impact on yields in locations where temperatures are already close to the physiological maximum for crops (IPCC, 2007).

 Resilience is the capacity of a system and its constituent elements to foresee, absorb, accommodate, or recover from the impacts of a hazardous occurrence quickly and effectively, especially by assuring the maintenance, improvement, or preservation of its fundamental skeletal and functional elements (IPCC, 2012).
-Directly or indirectly 55% of the Indian population depends on the climate sensitive sector agriculture.( Ahmad et al.,2011).
+Directly or indirectly 55% of the Indian population depends on the climate sensitive sector agriculture ( Ahmad et al.,2011).
 A wide range of approaches is used in climate resilient agriculture to sustainably boost productivity and resilience, minimize or eliminate greenhouse gas emissions, and improve the attainment of food security and development objectives.
 The goal of climate-resilient agriculture (CRA) is to increase long-term farm incomes and productivity by sustainably utilizing the natural resources already available through crop and livestock production systems.
 By implementing short- and long-term climate mitigation and adaptation strategies into practice, as well as by guaranteeing the transparent and inclusive engagement of numerous actors and stakeholders in decision-making and management processes, resilience can be improved.
 Practices like the use of improved seeds, rainwater harvesting, crop/livestock insurances, and ICT based agro-advisories etc. can also help farmers to minimize the effect of climate change and variability (Mittal, 2012; Altieri and Nicholls, 2013).